foundling/terminal-weather-old/README.md

 ## Caching and Module loading

 + `terminal-weather` adheres to [openweathermap.org](http://openweathermap.org)'s limit of 1 http call per ten-minute interval.
 The rest of the time it prints a cached value.
 + `terminal-weather` loads in a progressive way.
-Because the most frequent case is retrieving cached data, the only the modules required for that are loaded.
+Because the most frequent case is retrieving cached data, only the modules required for that are loaded.
 In case of a cache expiration, the additional modules required to retreive new weather data are loaded.
 The point is to maintain a seamless terminal experience when embedding terminal-weather in your prompt (see below).

 ## Which Services It Uses

 `Terminal-weather` uses the following APIs:

-    + [ip-api.com](http://ip-api.com) to map your ip to a location.
+    + [ip-api.com] (http://ip-api.com) to map your ip to a location.
-    + [openweathermap.org](http://openweathermap.org) to map retrieve the current weather for your location.
+    + [openweathermap.org] (http://openweathermap.org) to retrieve the current weather for your location.

 ## Command-line options